- About us

 Deforestation is a very material risk for investors.
 It drives reputational risks related to consumers and environmental organisations as well as legal risks as new legislation for climate-related financial disclosure is expected.
 Traceability technology can identify investors and companies along the supply chain connected to deforestation and expose them to liability and rapid loss of market share.

 The Practitioners Group includes more than 40 PRI signatories who will participate in 10 workshops over 12 months to understand opportunities to address deforestation as a systemic risk with inputs from technical experts.

 The PRI has coordinated collaborative investor engagement on sustainable commodities since 2011 on palm oil, and more recently on soy and cattle supply chains.
-Later in 2021, the PRI plans to relaunch these engagements in a centralised stewardship initiative.
-Further detail is available on our stewardship pages covering our prior work on palm oil and cattle and soy.
+Later this year, the PRI plans to relaunch these engagements in a centralised stewardship initiative.

 Investors have set out their expectations of companies operating within these supply chains in public expectations statements.
 These documents highlight investor expectations of disclosure and practice, and have each been signed by more than 50 investors representing more than US $6 trillion in assets under management.